ome/infrastructure/openstack/idr-openstack-using.md

 - `neutron subnet-list`: `openstack subnet list`
 - `neutron security-group-create ...`: `openstack security group create ...`

+If you want to use the original `neutron` command for managing networks install it:

+    pip install python-neutronclient

-For example, to start a VM:
+To start a VM using `nova`:

     nova boot --image "Cirros 0.3.4" --flavor m1.tiny \
         --security-groups default,ssh --key-name "$SSH_KEY_NAME" test-vm